gchen0119/openimagechallenge/README.md

 * Start using python in the container and import all the necessary packages

-The YOLO wrapper is from the [link](https://github.com/madhawav/YOLO3-4-Py/blob/master/Readme.md)
+The YOLOv3 wrapper is from the [link](https://pypi.org/project/yolo34py/#description)

 ```python
 from keras.applications import ResNet50